A chaperone-less trip probably makes a nervous wreck of 9 out of 10 parents.

 4. Have friends your parents know and trust tag along

-I may not know your parents, but I'm sure they are way more likely to give you permission to go on that trip with Lily, your childhood friend who lives across the street, than Stacy, the captain of the cheerleading squad who you just met at a party last month.
+I may not know your parents, but I'm sure they are way more likely to permit you to go on that trip with Lily, your childhood friend who lives across the street, than Stacy, the cheerleading squad's captain who you just met at a party last month.

 5. Prove the trip's value

-Lastly, vanish the idea that you're only going away to get trashed and make other bad decisions.
+Lastly, vanish the idea that you're only going away to get trashed and make other destructive decisions.
 Show your parents this trip will teach you something.